 We report on the economic, environmental and social dimensions of our products and services, operations and community activities annually in Manulife's Sustainability Report and Public Accountability Statement.
-The report details our sustainability strategy with a focus on our environmental, social and governance practices.
+The report provides information on our environmental, social and governance priorities and performance.
 This document can be found on the Sustainability section of the Company's website at www.manulife.com/sustainability.